Overview

 Guided independent study

-You'll be expected to undertake a great deal of independent study outside of formal teaching time, supported by our specialist business library and a selection of digital materials, financial databases, handbooks, notes and other resources.
+You'll be expected to do a great deal of independent study outside of formal teaching time.
+This is supported by our specialist business library and a selection of digital materials, financial databases, handbooks, notes and other resources.

 Academic support